Terrapin-Rocket-Team/Astra/docs/docs/user-guide/ifaces/sensors/baro.md

 * `Barometer` simplifies pressure → altitude conversion using standard math
 * Hardware implementations must only define a `read()` method
 * `begin()` auto-calibrates base pressure and `update()` calls your driver
-* Output is integrated with the MMFS logging/telemetry stack via `DataReporter`
+* Output is integrated with the Astra logging/telemetry stack via `DataReporter`
 * Easy to extend using any existing Arduino/C++ pressure sensor library

 !!! note